SPECIAL TOPIC: SEAL

 A seal may have been an ancient way of showing

 2. ownership (cf. John 6:27; 2 Tim.
 2:19; Rev. 7:2-3; 9:4)

 3. security or protection (cf. Gen. 4:15; Matt.
 27:66; Rom.
 4:11; 15:28; 2 Cor.
 1:22; Eph.
 1:13; 4:30; Rev. 20:3)

 4. it may also be a sign of the reality of God's promise of a gift (cf. Rom.
 4:11 and 1 Cor.
 9:2)

-The purpose of this seal is to identify God's people so that the wrath of God will not affect them.
+The purpose of this seal in Revelation 7:2-4; 9:4 is to identify God's people so that the wrath of God will not affect them.
 Satan's seal identifies his people, who are the object of God's wrath.
-In Revelation "tribulation" (i.e., thlipsis) is always unbelievers persecuting believers, while wrath/anger (i.e., orgē or thumos) is always God's judgment on unbelievers so that they might repent and turn to faith in Christ.
-This positive purpose of judgment can be seen in covenant curses/blessings of Deuteronomy 27-28.
+In Revelation "tribulation" (i.e., thlipsis) always refers to unbelievers persecuting believers, while wrath/anger (i.e., orgē or thumos) is always God's judgment on unbelievers so that they might repent and turn to faith in Christ.
+This positive purpose of judgment can be seen in the covenant curses/blessings of Leviticus 26; Deuteronomy 27-28;30; Psalm 1.